tinode/chat/docs/faq.md

 ### Q: What is the proper way to format gRPC {pub content}?<br/>
 **A**: The gPRC sends `content` field of a `{pub}` message as a byte array while the client applications expect it to be valid JSON.
 Consequently, you have to format the field to be valid JSON before passing it to gRPC.
-For example, to send a plain text `Hello world` message you have to send a string `"Hello world"`.
+For example, to send a plain text `Hello world` message you have to send a quoted string `"Hello world"`.
 In most cases the string you pass to the gRPC call would look like `"\"Hello world\""` or `'"Hello world"'`.